Tom Prichard: United States Wrestling Association (1990–1992)

-Smoky Mountain Wrestling and World Wrestling Federation (1992–1995)
+Smoky Mountain Wrestling, World Championship Wrestling and World Wrestling Federation (1992–1995)

 Stan Lane and Prichard formed a team as "The Heavenly Bodies" and joined Smoky Mountain Wrestling upon its formation in 1992, and on April 23, 1992, in Harrogate, Tennessee, they defeated The Fantastics to become the first SMW Tag Team Champions.
 They continued to feud with The Fantastics throughout mid-1992, and were finally defeated for the titles on August 8, 1992, in a barbed wire cage match in Johnson City, Tennessee.
 The Heavenly Bodies regained the titles two days later, holding them for three months before losing to the Rock 'N Roll Express on November 13, 1992, in a hospital elimination match in Harlan, Kentucky.
 They traded the titles with the Rock 'N Roll Express three times in a variety of hardcore matches over the following year before Lane left the promotion and retired from the ring.

+The Heavenly Bodies made a few appearances for World Championship Wrestling in January and February 1993, where they continued their feud with the Rock 'N Roll Express.
+This included an appearance at SuperBrawl III where Rock N' Roll Express won.

 Prichard reformed the Heavenly Bodies with Jimmy Del Ray, and the two competed in both SMW and the World Wrestling Federation, wrestling the WWF World tag team champions the Steiner Brothers at SummerSlam 1993.
 On November 24, 1993, in Boston on the World Wrestling Federation's pay-per-view Survivor Series 1993, Prichard and Del Ray defeated the Rock 'N Roll Express.
 The Rock 'N Roll Express regained the titles on February 18, 1994, in Port Huron, Michigan, but lost the titles to the Heavenly Bodies on the following day in Taylor, Michigan.
 At WrestleMania X the Heavenly Bodies defeated the Bushwhackers in a dark match.

 The Rock 'N Roll Express defeated the Heavenly Bodies on April 1, 1994, in Pikeville, Kentucky in a "Loser Leaves SMW match", where they then competed in the World Wrestling Federation for about a year, before being released in July 1995.
 Prichard fought in a couple of single matches against Bret Hart and Shawn Michaels.
 They returned to SMW and regained the SMW Tag Team Championship, marking Prichard's eighth title reign, on August 4, 1995, in Knoxville, Tennessee, defeating Tracy Smothers and Dirty White Boy at the Super Bowl of Wrestling.
 During the feud, The Thugs injured Prichard's leg, and he began wearing a loaded boot, which he used as a weapon to gain victories for him and Del Ray.
 They held the titles until the promotion folded on November 26, 1995.
 Also that summer they worked for United States Wrestling Association.

+United States Wrestling Association and Extreme Championship Wrestling (1995)

 They won the USWA Tag Team titles from PG-13 on August 7, 1995.
 After SMW folded, the Heavenly Bodies briefly wrestled for Extreme Championship Wrestling in December, until Prichard returned to the WWF.